electric-sql/electric/docs/usage/auth/index.md

 ## Overview

 Your application must generate a [valid JWT](./token.md).
-This must have at least a `user_id` claim, which should be a non-empty string matching the primary key UUID of the authenticated user.
+This must have at least a `sub` claim (formerly `user_id`), which should be a non-empty string matching the primary key UUID of the authenticated user.

 Pass this JWT as a string value to the [`electrify`](../../api/clients/typescript.md) function when [instantiating your client](../data-access/client.md), e.g.: